rust-lang/rust/src/doc/rustc-dev-guide/src/contributing.md

   - A link to a relevant WG, tracking issue, `rustc` rustdoc page, or similar, that may provide further explanation for the change process or a way to verify that the information is not outdated.
+- If a text grows rather long (more than a few page scrolls) or complicated (more than four subsections) it might benefit from having a Table of Contents at the beginning, which you can auto-generate by including the `<!-- toc -->` marker.

 [rdg]: https://rustc-dev-guide.rust-lang.org/
 [rdgrepo]: https://github.com/rust-lang/rustc-dev-guide